gazebosim/docs/governance.md

 ## Open Source Robotics Alliance (OSRA)

-The Open Source Robotics Foundation (OSRF) established the Open Source Robotics Association (OSRA) to enhance the governance of its open-source projects including Gazebo.
+The Open Source Robotics Foundation (OSRF) established the Open Source Robotics Alliance (OSRA) to enhance the governance of its open-source projects including Gazebo.
 Inspired by the success of organizations like The Linux Foundation and the Eclipse Foundation, OSRA aims to provide funding, encourage greater community involvement, and ensure the long-term stability of these